MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/h-platform-automation-and-devops.md

 ***Design Recommendations***

--   The list below presents a recommended distribution of responsibilities between central IT and application teams, striving to empower migration/transformation activities with minimal central dependencies, while still supporting the centralised governance of security and operability across the entire estate.
+-   The list below presents a recommended distribution of responsibilities between central IT and application teams, striving to empower migration/transformation activities with minimal central dependencies, while still supporting the centralized governance of security and operability across the entire estate.

 -   **Application Functions**